ten1seven/what-input/README.md

 # What Input?

+## What Input is now v2.0.0

+Because of the ever-shifing complexity of supporting module loaders, __What Input__ v2.0.0 no longer supports AMD module loading (e.g., `var WhatInput = require('what-input')`).
+You can still require What Input without assigning a variable (e.g., `require('what-input')`).

+If you need AMD module loading, check out the last [v1.x.x](https://github.com/ten1seven/what-input/releases/tag/v1.2.5) release or [open a ticket](https://github.com/ten1seven/what-input/issues) so I can assess demand.

+## About What Input

 __A global utility for tracking the current input method (mouse, keyboard or touch).__

 What Input improves on [track-focus](https://github.com/ten1seven/track-focus) by adding a data attribute on the `<body>` instead of littering the DOM with classes on elements that have been interacted with.
 It also exposes a simple API that can be used for scripting interactions.